gagan-ahlawat-0/gitmesh/README.md

 ## 📜 License

-This project is licensed under the Non-Commercial Use License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Non-Commercial Use License - see the [LICENSE](LICENSE) file for details.

 ---